zechris/asciinema-rec_script/README.md

 # asciinema-rec_script
-Record output from shell scripts as well as their comments and code.
+Record 💭 comments and ❯ commands from from shell scripts in addition to their output.

-This is done by building an augmented version of the original script that surfaces all the code & comments.
+This is done by building a version of the original script that surfaces all the comments and commands by *also* echoing them to the screen.

-Then passing that to asciinema's [rec --command](https://github.com/asciinema/asciinema#rec-filename) command.
+Then passing that augmented script to asciinema's [rec --command](https://github.com/asciinema/asciinema#rec-filename) command.

 ## Motivation